crunchingdata/Estimator_of_weekly_return_on_share_price/README.md

 # Project 1 overview: Estimator of weekly return on share price
 * Created a tool that estimates the return per calendar week of a share to help private investors get a broad timing for orders over the year.
-* Implemented an exponential decay to optimize Exponential Moving Average (EMA).
+* Implemented an exponential decay to optimize Exponential Moving Average (EMA) / exponential smoothing.
 * Built various models to reach best forecast through (equal) weighted average for weekly return.

 ## Code and resources used